An Updated Overview of the 4 Tiers in Data Center Classification:

 Modern companies rely on their data centers.

-Without adequate performance from a tier data center, a business could lose sales, suffer crippling downtime, and even succumb to damaging security breaches.
+Without adequate performance from a tier in data center, a business could lose sales, suffer crippling downtime, and even succumb to damaging security breaches.

 Since 1987, the Uptime Institute has acted as an unbiased proponent of the enterprise data center industry.